dehezhang2/Notes/3103/CS3103_Operating_System.md

         * *Inefficient* : You can ask one resource for one time, after using it, you can release it which is more efficient than wait for all the resources at one time
         * *Impractical* : Maybe don’t know how many resources in total
     * No preemption: Two ways
-      * **First way (requester release)**: If a process holding certain resources is denied a further request, that process must release its original resources and request them again
+      * **First way (requester release)**: If a process holding certain resources is denied by a further request, that process must release its original resources and request them again
       * **Second way (requested release)**: If a process requests a resource that is **currently held by another process**, the OS may preempt the second process and require it to release its resources
       * **disadvantage**: Practical only for resources whose state can be easily saved and restored later